KnowmeGPT/openai-cli-assistant/README.md

 ``
 OPENAI_API_KEY=YOUR_OPENAI_API_KEY node index.js
 ``
 Alternatively, you can duplicate the `.env.example` to `.env` and enter your API key.
-Then execute the following comman
+Then execute the following command to start